Elastic curves and phase transitions: Introduction

-In the rest of this subsection, to clarify the above problems, we formally observe an example case of straightening by seeing Figure~\ref{figelasticaegray}.
-The left end of Figure~\ref{figelasticaegray} corresponds to the case of closed curves.
-This case is well-understood; in fact, the papers \cite{AvKaSo13,LaSi85,Sa12} show that, any closed critical point is an $n$-wrapped circle or an $n$-wrapped figure-of-eight, any local minimizer is an $n$-wrapped circle or the $1$-wrapped figure-of-eight, and the only global minimizer is the $1$-wrapped circle.
-However, even just changing the distance of the endpoints from the closed case, we would observe complicated ``transitions''.
+In the rest of this subsection, to clarify the above difficulties, we observe an example case of straightening by seeing Figure~\ref{figelasticaegray}, which is just formal and heuristic.
 Each row in Figure~\ref{figelasticaegray} describes ``continuous'' deformation from a closed elastica, where the continuity especially means that the ``winding number'' is preserved.
 Since the two boundary angles are given to be same in this figure, the dotted curves have the same energies as the corresponding bold curves, respectively.
 The gray region in Figure~\ref{figelasticaegray} indicates expected global minimizers.
-The point (a) indicates a topological change, i.e., a change of winding number.
+The point (a) indicates a change of winding number: Such a point would exist since a closed global minimizer is known to be a circle, while a straightened global minimizer would be an ``S-shaped'' curve (in view of our result below).
 The point (b) indicates a symmetry breaking, and accordingly a change of the number of global minimizers.
-The number of inflection points would also change at the typical points (a) and (b).
+The number of inflection points would also change at (a) and (b).
 These nontrivial transitions are expected at least formally and would be obstruction in our analysis.
-We emphasize again that Figure~\ref{figelasticaegray} is just a formal observation and incomplete.
-For example, rotated figure-of-eights and $n$-wrapped circles are also local minimizers in the left end.
 To the author's knowledge, there is no general result to determine typical points as (a) or (b) rigorously (cf.\ \cite{ArSa09,GaLeMe80,SaSa14}).